 This encoder serializes a Heka message into a clean JSON format, preceded by a separate JSON structure containing information required for ElasticSearch BulkAPI indexing.
 The JSON serialization is done by hand, without the use of Go's stdlib JSON marshalling.
 This is so serialization can succeed even if the message contains invalid UTF-8 characters, which will be encoded as U+FFFD.
-Config:

 - index (string): Name of the ES index into which the messages will be inserted.
 Supports interpolation of message field values (from 'Type', 'Hostname', 'Pid', 'UUID', 'Logger', 'EnvVersion', 'Severity', a field name, or a timestamp format) with the use of '%{}' chars, so '%{Hostname}-%{Logger}-data' would add the records to an ES index called 'some.example.com-processname-data'.
-Allows to use strftime format codes.
-Defaults to 'heka-%{%Y.%m.%d}'. - type_name (string): Name of ES record type to create.
+Defaults to 'heka-%{2006.01.02}'. - type_name (string): Name of ES record type to create.
 Supports interpolation of message field values (from 'Type', 'Hostname', 'Pid', 'UUID', 'Logger', 'EnvVersion', 'Severity', field name, or a timestamp format) with the use of '%{}' chars, so '%{Hostname}-stat' would create an ES record with a type of 'some.example.com-stat'.
 Defaults to 'message'. - fields ([]string): The 'fields' parameter specifies that only specific message data should be indexed into ElasticSearch.
-Available fields to choose are "Uuid", "Timestamp", "Type", "Logger", "Severity", "Payload", "EnvVersion", "Pid", "Hostname", and "DynamicFields" (where "DynamicFields" causes the inclusion of dynamically specified message fields, see dynamic_fields).
+Available fields to choose are "Uuid", "Timestamp", "Type", "Logger", "Severity", "Payload", "EnvVersion", "Pid", "Hostname", and "Fields" (where "Fields" causes the inclusion of any and all dynamically specified message fields.
 Defaults to including all of the supported message fields. - timestamp (string): Format to use for timestamps in generated ES documents.
-Allows to use strftime format codes, Defaults to "%Y-%m-%dT%H:%M:%S". - es_index_from_timestamp (bool): When generating the index name use the timestamp from the message instead of the current time.
+Defaults to "2006-01-02T15:04:05.000Z". - es_index_from_timestamp (bool): When generating the index name use the timestamp from the message instead of the current time.
 Defaults to false. - id (string): Allows you to optionally specify the document id for ES to use.
 Useful for overwriting existing ES documents.
 If the value specified is placed within %{}, it will be interpolated to its Field value.
 Default is allow ES to auto-generate the id. - raw_bytes_fields ([]string): This specifies a set of fields which will be passed through to the encoded JSON output without any processing or escaping.
 This is useful for fields which contain embedded JSON objects to prevent the embedded JSON from being escaped as normal strings.
-Only supports dynamically specified message fields. - field_mappings (map[string]string): Maps Heka message fields to custom ES keys.
-Can be used to implement a custom format in ES or implement Logstash V1.
-The available fields are "Timestamp", "Uuid", "Type", "Logger", "Severity", "Payload", "EnvVersion", "Pid" and "Hostname". - dynamic_fields ([]string): This specifies which of the message's dynamic fields should be included in the JSON output.
-Defaults to including all of the messages dynamic fields.
-If dynamic_fields is non-empty, then the fields list must contain "DynamicFields" or an error will be raised.
+Only supports dynamically specified message fields.

 '''

 [ESJsonEncoder]

 index = "%{Type}-%{2006.01.02}"

 es_index_from_timestamp = true

 type_name = "%{Type}"

-[ESJsonEncoder.field_mappings]

-Timestamp = "@timestamp"

-'''